IvorySystem/session-socket-server/README.md

-# Ivory Socket Session Server
+# Ivory Session Socket Server

-`isss` is the session server used by the IvoryScript console and related tools.
+`isss` is the session socket server used by the IvoryScript console and related tools.
 It provides interactive script execution with streamed output for a persistent session-style environment.
 The server is intended to act as a proxy between client sockets and multiple worker processes running `iss`.
 It is currently used by the online IvoryScript console to execute submitted scripts and stream output progressively back to the browser.

 ## Repository Layout